Goderich, Ontario: Flag

 Goderich has its own official flag, which was adopted in 1977 for the town's 150th birthday celebration.
 A contest was held, open to all Goderich schools and residents.
 It was won by Goderich resident Judge Carter from St. Vincent St. The flag shows the royal crown centred in an octagon (representing the 1/4 mile octagonal 3-lane town square) with 3 waves at the bottom on a blue background representing Lake Huron and the Port of Goderich.

 The Town also has a full town crest.

 Sports

-Besides school teams, during the winter season, hockey is prevalent in most Canadian small towns, Goderich being no exception.
-The town supports the Jr. C Goderich Flyers, much of the talent on the Flyers being of local origin.
+The town formerly had a Jr. C team called the Goderich Flyers.
+The team, as of 2026, has moved to the nearby town of Clinton, becoming the Clinton Radars.

 Government

 The Goderich municipal council includes a Mayor, Deputy Mayor and five Councillors.
 The Mayor and the Deputy Mayor are also members of the County Council.

 The Huron County Council consists of fifteen members from the nine area municipalities.
 Each is represented on this Council.
 Each year, a Warden is elected from the group and chairs meetings and represents the County at various functions.
-In 2022, the Warden was Glen McNeil, also Reeve of Ashfield-Colborne- Wawanosh Township.
+In 2024, Jamie Heffer was elected Warden for the 2025-2026 term.
+He is also Mayor of the Municipality of Morris-Turnberry.